 Cannabis is renowned for its resiliency, thriving under conditions where most plants would typically wilt.
 However, despite its toughness, you’ll still need to care for the plant during its growth cycle adequately.

 Having foundational knowledge is critical, as being unprepared could result in dead plants.
 A poor yield equates to wasted time and money down the drain.
-Below, we'll discuss and answer the typical questions surrounded on how to grow weed.
+Below, we’ll discuss and answer the typical questions surrounding how to grow weed.
 These include watering solutions, plant deficiency signs, growth mediums, and more.

 Indoor vs. Outdoors

 Cannabis can be grown indoors or outdoors, each offering unique benefits.
 An indoor setup grants users complete control throughout each development stage.
 Basically put, you’ll know how much light and water the product receives daily.
 However, indoor growers are entirely responsible for the plant’s survival, presenting an unwanted burden for some.

 For outdoor growers, there lies a great deal of emphasis on the weather.
 Depending on your area will determine levels of rainfall and sunlight.
 A more cost-effective option, you’re relying on nature to do the majority of the work.
 One drawback of outdoor growth is a lack of privacy, making your plants susceptible to theft and animals running through them.
 Outdoor crops also need a more extended gestation period, as most strains can only be produced once yearly.

 Like any plant, Cannabis requires sufficient water intake.
 But how much and how often?
 Although water frequency may appear inconsequential, getting it right ensures a great product.
 A rule of thumb is to use one gallon of water daily for every pound of processed flower you’re expected to harvest.
 Another way to know your plants need water is when the soil’s or growing medium’s top has become dry.
 The majority of growing issues occur due to improper watering, so be mindful.